2021 Manipur State League

-The 2021 Manipur State League is the 14th season of the Manipur State League, the top-division football league in the Indian state of Manipur.The league began on 22 March 2021 and was postponed on 19 April 2021 due to Corona virus pandemic.
+The 2021 Manipur State League was the 14th season of the Manipur State League, the top-division football league in the Indian state of Manipur.The league began on 22 March 2021 and was postponed on 19 April 2021 due to Corona virus pandemic.

 A total number of 17 teams participated in the league.
 Teams were divided into two groups A and B. The remaining matches were first postponed by the AMFA amidst the pandemic following the guidelines.
 All the remaining matches will be resumed in the first week of October.